A voice hollered from behind me. “How far are you headed along this trail?”

 “Great, thanks.
 I appreciate the offer.”
 I had zero interest in returning to the forest for these potheads.
 As I glanced back at the doe, she cleverly and urgently left us behind in our cluster and dashed towards her fawn.
 The two of them continued deeper into the forest, and even though the young hikers possessed little ability to keep pace with the animals, I felt relieved for the deer to have made their escape.
 I looked back at the Lumberjack and noticed he, too, made his escape, leaving me to play catch up all the way back down the trail.

-“Bye, babe,” David hollered at me as I turned to follow the Lumberjack out of the woods.
+“Bye, babe,” Mark hollered at me as I turned to follow the Lumberjack out of the woods.
 I heard the trio laugh, and if I turned back around, I expected to see them lighting up again.